-Benefits include: free space reservations in the Student Union, free mailbox in the Student Union, organization information published online, posting on campus, use of university logo (with permission of Athletics Department External Operations), leadership training, ready references and access to Involvement Center, opportunity for free cubicle space through Student Union & Activities, and free webpage through Academic Computing Services.
+Benefits include: free space reservations in the Student Union, opportunity to reserve rooms in academic space (i.e. classrooms), free mailbox in the Student Union, organization information published online, posting on campus, use of university logo (with permission of Athletics Department External Operations), leadership training, ready references and access to Involvement Center, opportunity for free cubicle space through Student Union & Activities, and free webpage through Academic Computing Services.
 Registered student organizations may apply for funding through the Student Government Association (SGA) each year provided they are registered as a student organization with the Student Union & Activities prior to the application deadline for reviewing registered student organization funding.

-2. Sports Clubs
+Sports Clubs

 Sports clubs are entitled to all of the benefits of a registered student organization.
 In addition, each club receives administrative and financial support from Recreational Sports.
-In addition, each club receives administrative and financial support from Recreational Sports.
 However, since the Sports Club program receives its funding from the Student Recreation Fee, organizations that affiliate with Recreational Sports are not eligible for SGA funding.
 Sports Clubs not affiliating with Recreational Sports are not eligible for SGA funding.